sarajuliefrajtova/english-for-designer/work/index.md

 3. FRONT-END DEVELOPMENT

 ## Feautered projects —
-Currently, I am mainly involved in a digital design (web, UX & UI design) and graphic design.
+Currently, I am mainly involved in a digital design (web, UX & UI design) and graphic design.</br>
 Each project is slightly different as this is dependent on the individual needs of each client.

 #### 1. Website & e-shop redesign for Boncle